• Skip to primary navigation

 Master of International Affairs & Master of Public Health Combined Degree

 The Bush School and School of Public Health admits students once per year, for fall entry only, into the Master of International Affairs-Master of Public Health (MIA-MPH) Combined Degree.
-Both applications and all supporting materials (including recommendations) must be submitted by 11:59 PM (Central Time) on the day of the application deadlines listed below.
-Incomplete applications will NOT be reviewed or considered for admission.
+To apply, submit a SOPHAS application to the School of Public Health first and then submit a MIA Supplemental Application to the Bush School.
+Both applications, all supporting documents, test scores (if applicable), and recommendation letters must be received by the application deadlines listed below.
+Applications submitted but missing any of the following items are considered incomplete and will NOT be considered for admission.

 Applications received after the priority funding deadline, but on or before the final application deadline, will still receive a competitive Bush School Scholarship.
 However, nomination-based opportunities may no longer be available.